-Connect your lock to the security slot located at the back of your unit.
+Connect your lock to the security slot located on the left panel of your unit.

 Using a Keyboard, Mouse or Other USB Devices

 Your unit supports many USB devices.
 The table below gives an overview of the supported USB devices.